Staffing overview policy

 Other staff qualification requirements

-Kitchen staff must hold, at a minimum, a Food Handling Certificate, with at least one member of the kitchen staff at each Early Learning Victoria centre holding a Food Safety Supervisor Certificate (as per Food Safety Regulations).
+Kitchen staff must hold, at a minimum, a Food Handling Certificate.
+At least one member of the kitchen staff and/or leadership team at each Early Learning Victoria centre must hold a Food Safety Supervisor Certificate (as per Food Safety Regulations).

 Organisation of staff